 I haven’t applied yet.

-Carpe diem—apply ASAP.
-We recommend going with an online fintech lender such as BlueVine due to their efficient processes.
+With limited funding available, it’s best to apply as soon as the PPP applications go live.
+We recommend going with an online fintech lender such as Bluevine or Lendio due to their efficient processes.

 I applied and got approved.

 Congratulations!
-Check out our guide for what to do once you’ve been approved.
+Check out our guide for what to do once your PPP loan has been approved.

 I applied and got rejected.